developer-zebra/developer-zebra-site/src/ppc/3-0/guide/setup/index.md

    where "ppcdemo.key" can be replaced with a custom file name.
 4. Create a CSR based on the new private key.
 Run the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL req key ppcdemo.key -new -out ppcdemo.csr`<br>
-where "ppcdemo.key" (same file name as in step 4) and "ppcdemo.csr" (new file created) can be replaced with custom file names.
-<p>It prompts to enter the private key password (created in step 5).
+where "ppcdemo.key" (same file name as in step 3) and "ppcdemo.csr" (new file created) can be replaced with custom file names.
+It prompts to enter the private key password (created in step 3).
 Enter in the required fields when prompted (the information entered must match that registered with the CA):</p>
     - **Country Name** - Enter the two-letter code without punctuation for country, for example: US or CA.
     - **State or Province** - Enter the full state or province name without abbreviation, for example: California.
     - **Locality or City** - Enter the city or town name without abbreviation, for example: Berkeley or Saint Louis.
     - **Organization Name** - Enter the company.
 If the company or department contains a special character such as "&" or "@", the symbol must be spelled out or omitted in order to enroll successfully.
     - **Organizational Unit Name** - Enter the name of the department or organization unit making the request.
 This is optional, to skip, press Enter on the keyboard.
     - **Common Name** - Enter the fully qualified host name, for example: "hostname.company.com". _This is the same name to be used in the Server Installation in step 5 for the Domain name._
-- **Email Address** - Enter the contact email address.<br>
+    - **Email Address** - Enter the contact email address.<br><br>
-<p>When prompted for the challenge password, it is not required - <i>do not supply one.</i> </p>
+When prompted for the challenge password, it is not required - <i>do not supply one.</i>

 5. Submit the CSR created to the CA. They will supply a certificate in .p7b format, e.g. ssl_certificate.p7b.